dingo-d/woo-solo-api/README.txt

 Be sure you have WooCommerce plugin installed first, otherwise you'll get an error on the plugin activation.

 1. From the dashboard of your site, navigate to Plugins --> Add New.
-2. In the Search type Solo API WooCommerce Integration
+2. In the Search type Woo Solo Api
 3. Click Install Now
 4. When it's finished, activate the plugin via the prompt.
 A message will show confirming activation was successful.